galasky/fizz-buzz/README.md

 function

-    The code the endpoint of fizz-buzz is in this folder : fizz-buzz/app/controllers/app.go
+    The endpoint of fizz-buzz is in this folder : fizz-buzz/app/controllers/app.go

 conf